 Armstrong World filed for Chapter 11 bankruptcy reorganization in 2000.
 As part of the reorganization, the company created its trust to settle all current and future claims.
 In the first two years, the trust settled more than 200,000 claims.
 When the trust was established, it only paid 20 percent.
 That is, $20 per $100 requested.
-In December 2013, the trust payment percentage was increased to 35 percent.
+In July 2019, the trust payment percentage was set at 26% percent, but in Oct 2019 the payment percentage was reduced to 19.7%.
 The scheduled value of a mesothelioma diagnosis is $110,000 with a maximum value of $400,000.

 From 1932 through 1982, Armstrong World manufactured various types of floor tiles containing chrysotile asbestos.
 From 1954 through 1983, many of the company’s vinyl floor coverings were manufactured with asbestos-containing backing material called Hydrocord.
 From the early 1950s to the late 1980s, the company manufactured and sold asbestos-containing gaskets for internal combustion engines.

 At one point the company had scores of manufacturing plants in states that included California, Massachusetts and New York.
 When the Occupational Safety and Health Administration (OSHA) asked Armstrong to put a safety warning on its products due to asbestos, the company would not admit asbestos caused cancer.
 Instead, Armstrong only warned professional flooring installers against breathing in dust.
 More than 15,000 employees worked at Armstrong World manufacturing plants in the early years and tens of thousands more people used the company’s products.
 Overall the company created asbestos-containing products until 1987.